Psychologists and psychiatrists who are familiar with the area can have a lot to offer people with FND.

 People also sometimes think that if they see a psychiatrist or a psychologist, the discussion and ‘treatment’ will be like old fashioned psychoanalysis.
 The classic, (and mistaken view) is that the psychiatrist says ‘ tell me about your childhood’, you spill the beans on every secret you’ve ever had and then the psychiatrists tells you how you’ve ended up this way.

-Seeing a psychiatrists or psychologist is rarely like this.
+Seeing a psychiatrist or psychologist is rarely like this.
 Exploring things that happened in the past can be very helpful for some people.
 But those explorations usually come from someone who has got to know you.

 As has been explained on the ’causes’ page, it can be very difficult to pinpoint the reasons why people get FND.
-Sometimes its enough just to say, ‘You have a vulnerability to FND and functional disorders, lets try to work out how we can get you better’
+Sometimes it’s enough just to say, ‘You have a vulnerability to FND and functional disorders, let’s try to work out how we can get you better’.

 A common, and reasonable, question is, “How can talking about it actually help my symptoms?”